The Flying Saucer Conspiracy: Reactions and legacy

 The New York Times called the book a "repetitious and unconvincing attack on [Keyhoe]'s greatest enemy, the air force 'silence group' ".
 The Library Journal acknowledge the book was "less fantastic than those of other writers in this field" and "makes fascinating reading".

 In 1958, mystic-psychoanalyst Carl Jung recommended Keyhoe's books as works that are "based on official material and studiously avoid the wild speculation, naivete, or prejudice of other publications."

 In 1961, Betty Hill had read The Flying Saucer Conspiracy in the days prior to her "recalling" a UFO contact experience.
 Her husband, Barney Hill, later underwent hypnosis during which he became the first person to claim to recall an abduction experience.

-In later decades, the UFO conspiracy theories initiated by Keyhoe would turn turn increasingly dark and anti-government in the hands of others.
+In later decades, the UFO conspiracy theories initiated by Keyhoe would turn increasingly dark and anti-government in the hands of others.
 Historian Felix Harcourt contrasts Keyhoe's 'conspiracy of silence' with later UFO conspiracy theories, saying: "What's interesting about Keyhoe is he does see a conspiracy by the military to cover up the reality that Earth is being visited by these flying saucers, but he doesn't blame them for doing so.
 For Keyhoe, what he calls 'the silence group' is acting out of a desire to protect national security and a desire to prevent a public hysteria.
 And while he disagrees with that decision, he sees it as matter of reasonable disagreement.
 He doesn't see nefarious motives at work...
 And that is an idea that is going to change significantly over the 60s and especially coming out of the 70s into the 80s."